Revolt of Saint Titus: Crete under Venice

-The revolt
+Revolt

 Venice demanded its colonies make large contributions to its food supply and the maintenance of its large fleets.
-On 8 August 1363, Latin feudatories in Candia were informed that a new tax, aimed to support the maintenance of the city's port, was to be imposed on them by the Venetian Senate.
-As the tax was viewed more beneficial to the Venetian merchants rather than to the land owners, there was strong objection among the feudatories.
-The news quickly reached the ears of Leonardo Dandolo, the duke of Candia (the colony's governor).
+On 8 August 1363, Latin feudatories in Candia were informed that a new tax for the maintenance of the city's port was to be imposed on them by the Venetian Senate.
+As the tax was viewed as benefiting Venetian merchants at the expense of owners of land in Crete, there was strong objection among the feudatories.
+News of this quickly reached Leonardo Dandolo, the duke of Candia (the colony's governor).
 After being informed about the feudatories' attitude, Dandolo summoned before him twenty of them and insisted that they conform to the Senate's order.
 Later in the day, around seventy of the feudatories gathered in the church of St. Titus, the island's patron saint.
 They decided to send three representatives to the duke, asking that the tax be suspended until a delegation had appealed to Doge Lorenzo Celsi and the Senate in Venice.
-Dandolo, however, refused to negotiate and ordered the new tax to be proclaimed to the assembled feudatories, asking them to consent on penalty of death and confiscation of property.
+Dandolo, however, refused to negotiate, and ordered the new tax to be proclaimed to the assembled feudatories, demanding they consent on penalty of death and confiscation of property.

 The following day, disobedient feudatories stormed the ducal palace and arrested Dandolo and his counselors.
-Within a week, the revolt spread to the rest of the island and the commanders (rectors) of the main cities were substituted by men loyal to the insurgents.
+Within a week, the revolt spread to the rest of the island and the commanders (rectors) of the main cities were replaced by men loyal to the insurgents.
 Marco Gradenigo the Elder (Μάρκος Γραδόνικος) was appointed governor and rector of the whole island.
 The figure of St. Titus was selected as the emblem of the newly established Commune of Crete.
 Greeks were admitted to the Grand Council and the Council of Feudatories, and restrictions concerning the ordination of Greek priests were abolished.

 The revolt of St. Titus was not the first attempt to dispute the Venetian dominion in Crete.
 Riots fomented by Greek nobles trying to regain their past privileges were frequent, but these did not have the character of a "national" uprising.
-However, the revolt of 1363 was unique in that it was initiated by the colonists themselves, who later allied with the Greeks of the island.
-Being a state colony, Crete featured a fiscal administration imposed over both the Latin and the indigenous population, thus creating the potential of a sympathy and later an alliance between the colonists and those being colonized.
-This was emphasized further by the fact that at the time of the revolt, settlers had been living in Crete for two or three generations and an acculturation process had made the local culture more familiar to them than that of their homeland Venice.
+However, the revolt of 1363 was unique in that it was initiated by the colonists themselves, who then allied with the Greeks of the island.
+Being a state colony, Crete featured a fiscal administration imposed over both the Latin and the indigenous population, thus creating the potential for sympathy and thus common cause between the colonists and those being colonized.
+This was emphasized further by the fact that at the time of the revolt, Venetian settlers had been living in Crete for two or three generations, and acculturation had made them more familiar with Greek Cretans' culture than that of Venice.